Indian Companies in Canada

 TANGIBLE INVESTMENTS

-The first survey edition of this report found that the aggregate amount of tangible investments made by Indian companies in Canada exceeds CAD 6.6 billion.
+The second survey edition of this report found that the aggregate amount of tangible investments made by Indian companies in Canada is nearly CAD 11 billion, a substantial increase compared to the CAD 6.6 billion reported in the first edition.

 The investments made since inception reflect capital expenditure which includes real estate, fixed assets, machinery and technology, as well as mergers and acquisition activity.